codyd51/Hermes/README.md

 * Finally fix messages showing up in different processes once and for all

-* Make Hermes work even when the Messages app is closed (I have no idea how to approach this one)
+* Make Hermes work even when the respective app is closed

 * Fix messages popping up over one another

-DONE - * Possible Kik integration, if I ever figure out how to send a kik message programmatically ( :( )

-DONE - * Refactor into subprojects

-* WhatsApp integration

 * Don't show messages if they're outgoing